Multifunction Peripheral Guidelines

 - If data is to be stored, it should not be able to read by any other device, or encrypted in 3DES.

 - All MFP should maintain current patch levels for security standards and anti-virus for operating system used where possible.

 - For any MFP that will be moving between departments, the equipment should be erased, sanitized and setup at the new department starting from default factory settings.

 - For any MFP that will be permanently removed from the Pacific network, the equipment should be handled as any system that stores confidential information.
 MFPs need to be erased and sanitized to University requirements or the hard drive should be retained before being physically removed from the University.
 See Appendix I for the MFP Decommission Checklist.

 Exceptions to this security guideline should be fully documented (paper or email) and sent to the ITSO for security review.
 All MFP devices that were installed and used at Pacific prior to the date this guideline was implemented should be reviewed by the ITSO to assess risk to the University.

 - Document each item not checked off with the specific reasoning as to why the task could not be completed.

 - Complete as many sections of the hardening checklist as possible.

-- Submit the completed checklist along with the exception document to email@example.com or mail it via campus mail to IT Security in the OIT department.
+- Submit the completed checklist along with the exception document to firstname.lastname@example.org or mail it via campus mail to the ITSO.

 - If additional security controls are needed, each exception request will be managed on a case-by-case basis with suggested protections commensurate to the highest classification category of data that will be used on/with the MFP.